 - Dean's letter

-Three residents are selected each year according to the AUA match.
+- Four residents are selected each year according to the AUA match

-For the 2020-21 academic year, in person clinical electives are not permitted due to the COVID-19 pandemic.
-The Urology department will be conducting “virtual rotations” that visiting students may apply for through the VSAS program.
+Visiting students will again be allowed to do in-person rotations assuming no change in COVID related guidelines as recommend by the SAU.
+The Urology department will also be conducting “virtual rotations” that visiting students may apply for through the VSAS program.
 These virtual rotations will allow the applicant to participate in didactic conferences, small group case based discussions, journal club, tumor board, and other departmental activities.
-Both 2 and 4-week virtual rotations are available.
+Virtual rotations will be 3 weeks in length and will be offered from June through October.

-If you are a student, please reference contact information for Courtney Chappelle below in order to set up a rotation.
+If you are a student, please reference the contact information below in order to set up a rotation.